inato/inato-anticovid/README.md

 - a cloud function that pulls data from a PG database to insert it into an Algolia index
 - a web application that queries this Algolia index

+All decisions related to this project are located in the [ADR folder](https://github.com/inato/inato-anticovid/tree/staging/adr).

 # Development

 ## Local app